alexeie/generate_password/README.md

 However, keep in mind that clipboard access in WSL may depend on the specific version and configuration of WSL.
 In some cases, you might need to manually enable clipboard access or use a different method to copy text to the clipboard.

 ## Add bash function to call python script
-- Add .gen_pass to user root dir
+- Add .gen_pass to user root dir`
 - Add source ~/.gen_pass to .bashrc or wherever you add user function calls to unix startup file
+- - Setup venv by issuing `python3 -m venv venv
-- Call function with standard arguments by executing `gen_pass` in terminal.
+- Call function with standard arguments by executing `gen_pass` in terminal (requires venv-folder to run).
 The first password will be copied to clipboard